racket/racket7/racket/src/cs/README.txt

          Racket) of the thread and event subsystem.

-         CAUTION: The makefile here doesn't track dependencies for "*.rktl" files, so run `make rktl` if you change any of those implementations.
+         CAUTION: The makefile here doesn't track dependencies for "*.rktl" files for any target except the default `make` target.
+Run `make rktl` if you change any of those implementations when using a target other than the default.

  ../build/so-rktio/rktio.rktl (generated) and
  ../../lib/librktio.{so,dylib,dll} (generated) - Created when building